muratk5n/thirdwave/en/index.md

 ---

 Adani Groups's fundamentals are strong.
-My guess is the long investors behind Hind are "retarded ESG" types, pushing for bizarro green tech, not the good kind, they are likely stuck with certain bad investments and now using Hindenb to take out potential competitors.
+My guess is the investors behind Hind are "retarded ESG" types, pushing for bizarro green tech, not the good kind, they are likely stuck with certain bad investments and now using Hindenb to take out potential competitors.